 Research topic: modeling and simulation of instabilities and mixing due to microscale fluid--structure interactions.

-Research topic: stability of the interface between two immiscible liquids during injection into a tapered Hele-Shaw cell.
+Research topic: computational analysis of the stability of the interface between two immiscible liquids during injection into tapered Hele-Shaw cells.

-Research topic: dynamics and thermodynamics of coherent structures near phase transitions.
+Research topic: modeling and simulation of dynamics and thermodynamics of coherent structures near phase transitions.

 Tanmay Inamdar (Purdue, MSME thesis, defended Spring 2018)

 Sibi Chandrasekhar (started at Purdue in Fall 2015; independent study Fall 2018)

 Research topic: interface motion by to phase change and diffusion.